SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 ```

-_Note: Ensure you select the top level `package.json` file - there's also one in the `db/` directory but that's not the one you want._

 To prepare the app for a multiple databases, change the content of the "cds" section to this (not forgetting the comma at the end):

 ```json